Engine 2

 Integration depth with Engine 1 produces switching costs.
 Customers buying both engines get a unified pipeline: vendor PDF in, structured variant data plus clinical alerts out, all with a single API client and a single BAA.
 Customers who try to replace just one engine have to reintroduce the integration boundary they paid to remove.
 This compounds: the longer a customer uses the combined stack, the more their internal monitoring, alerting, and decision-support UI is tuned to the combined output schema.

 Open data sources let customers verify our work.
-Customers who want to spot-check an alert can pull the CPIC guideline, the OncoKB level assignment, the FDA label, or the ClinicalTrials.gov eligibility text from the source's own site and confirm that the alert matches.
+Customers who want to spot-check an alert can pull the CPIC guideline, the CIViC entry, the FDA label, the primary trial publication, or the ClinicalTrials.gov eligibility text from the source's own site and confirm that the alert matches.
 Closed-source variant interpretation services do not allow this kind of verification.
 UNMIRI does.
 That asymmetry matters when a hospital medical informatics team is doing CDS due diligence.

 Section 8